taimos/route53-updater/README.md

 This tool updates Route53 RecordSets based on local information.

 ## Usage
-Just issue ``route53-updater --domain <val> --host <val>`` on the console and it will create or update a CNAME for ``host.domain.`` which aliases to the public DNS name of the current instance.
+Just issue ``java -jar route53-updater --domain <val> --host <val>`` on the console and it will create or update a CNAME for ``host.domain.`` which aliases to the public DNS name of the current instance.
 This is retrieved via instance metadata.
 Credentials to update Route53 are obtained using IAM profiles.

 For further options run ``route53-updater`` without arguments.